ohorban/flask_webpage/README.md

 The website was populated with 20 accounts that posted 20 posts each.
 I used my propaganda generator from previous assignments to do that.
-I connected my Flask app to Python Anywhere, so you can visit [The Website](http://ohorban.pythonanywhere.com/home) The python file that initializes the database and the database files were not included in this repository
+I connected my Flask app to Python Anywhere, so you can visit [The Website](http://ohorban.pythonanywhere.com/home) The python file that initializes the database and the database files were not included in this repository.
+I have developed this webpage to be safe against some HTML injection attacks and SQL injection attacks, but there is still a lot of room for improvmnet!

 ### Score: 35/25